Dedicated teachers at private school

 When most people think of school, they assume the students are the ones who learn.
-But at Kingsway College School (KCS) everyone, especially the teachers, are expected to engage in lifelong learning.
+But at Kingsway College School (KCS), in Etobicoke, Ontario, everyone, especially the teachers, are expected to engage in lifelong learning.

 According to the assistant head of academics at KCS, Andrea Fanjoy, the majority of the faculty at KCS has multiple degrees from esteemed institutions, and engages in their subjects outside of school as well.
 KCS uses the technique of online curriculum "mapping," which allows teachers to monitor the progress of each other's classes, collaborate to seek out gaps or new opportunities within the curriculum, even watch for warning signs that may suggest a particular student is falling behind.
 Then they can work together to effect change in the school that is positive and consistent.
 Even students can have their say through KCS's student voice program.